- Brick veneer walls are connected to wood framing with metal ties. Typically, there is a 1” air gap between framing and brick.

 - Brick veneer walls typically have weep holes installed along the bottom course to allow any water that finds its way behind the veneer to escape.

-With veneer, look for bulging where metal ties have failed.
+- Look for bulging where metal ties have failed.

-Solid Brick Masonry:
+Solid (double-wythe) Brick Masonry:

 - Solid brick masonry typically consists of inner and outer brick walls (called “wythes”), connected to each other with header bricks.
 Header bricks are bricks turned 90 degrees so that one end of a header brick is mortared into the outer wythe and one end into the inner wythe.
 When you look at a header, you're looking at the end of a brick.